Customer Acquisition Funnel: The Complete Guide

 81% of consumers do research before buying something online.
 At this point in the digital marketing funnel, providing complete and understandable information will increase potential customers' interest in your business.

-Sometimes called the evaluation phase, this marketing funnel stage shows a refined group of consumers who are actively considering your product and deciding if it meets their needs.
+Sometimes called the evaluation phase, this marketing funnel stage shows a refined group of consumers actively considering your product and deciding if it meets their needs.
 However, you have not yet fully closed the deal at this point.
 Here are three strategies for moving leads through the customer acquisition funnel.

-The higher the percentage of leads that reach the bottom of your funnel and actually make a purchase, the more effective your marketing funnel is.
+The higher the percentage of leads that reach the bottom of your funnel and make a purchase, the more effective your marketing funnel is.

 To encourage this, it is imperative to offer customers an incentive to buy now.
 Limited-time offers, abandoned cart emails, or buy-now coupons are great ways to get customers to the final stage.